In this article, you will get to know about...

 Main Streets and Squares of Chiado

-Rua Garrett: Rua Garrett, formerly Rua do Chiado, started to be named as of June 14, 1880 at the wish of the Mayor of the time José Gregório da Rosa Araújo in homage to Almeida Garrett (1799-1854), writer and promoter of the Theater in Portugal.
-Almeida Garrett, writer and politician was largely responsible for the introduction of Romanticism in Portugal through the works Camões of 1825, Dona Branca dated 1825, Viagens na Minha Terra from 1846 and the renovation of the Portuguese theater with the production of Frei Luís de Sousa in 1844.
-Almeida Garrett was also a deputy, Minister of Foreign Affairs, Consul General in Belgium, creator the National Theater Conservatory of Dramatic Art and the Theaters General Inspectorate.
-It is on Rua Garrett that we find Livraria Bertrand, Alma restaurant, a chocolate tent, Kaffeehaus and the Macrobiotic Institute of Portugal.
+- Rua Garrett: Rua Garrett, formerly Rua do Chiado, was designated as such from the 14th of June 1880 at the wish of the Mayor of the time José Gregório da Rosa Araújo in tribute to Almeida Garrett (1799-1854), writer and promoter of the Theater in Portugal.
+Almeida Garrett, writer and politician, was largely responsible for the introduction of Romanticism in Portugal through the works Camões of 1825, Dona Branca dated 1825, Viagens na Minha Terra from 1846 and for the renovation of Portuguese theater with the production of Frei Luís de Sousa in 1844.
+Almeida Garrett was also deputy, Minister of Foreign Affairs, Consul General in Belgium, creator of the Conservatory of Dramatic Art of the National Theater and the General Inspectorate of Theaters.
+It is on Rua Garrett that we find the Bertrand Bookstore, the Alma restaurant, a chocolate stall, the Kaffeehaus and the Instituto Macrobiotic de Portugal.

-Largo do Chiado: Largo do Chiado is the main square in the Chiado district, connecting Praça Camões, Rua da Misericórdia, Largo São Carlos and Rua Garret.
-In the Largo do Chiado you can see the statue of the poet António Ribeiro Chiado, the Café A Brasileira, the Igreja da Misericórdia, the Igreja do Loreto and the Baixa-Chiado metro station, being a busy space, with the regular performance of street artists and the presence of tourists and Portuguese from all over the country, of sounds and smells from various parts of the world .
-Largo do Chiado was once one of the most important entrances and exits in Lisbon, with the construction of the Portas de Santa Catarina, between 1373 and 1375, destroyed in the early 18th century.
+- Largo do Chiado: Largo do Chiado is the main square in the Chiado district, connecting Praça Camões, Rua da Misericórdia, Largo São Carlos and Rua Garret.
+In the Largo do Chiado you can see the statue of the poet António Ribeiro Chiado, the Café A Brasileira, the Igreja da Misericórdia, the Igreja do Loreto and the Baixa-Chiado metro station, being a busy space, with the regular performance of street artists and the presence of tourists and Portuguese from all over the country, sounds and smells from all over the world .
+Largo do Chiado was once one of the most important entrances and exits to Lisbon, with the construction of the Portas de Santa Catarina, between 1373 and 1375, destroyed in the beginning of the 18th century.

-Largo de São Carlos: Largo de São Carlos is a pedestrian square with a link between Rua Paiva de Andrade and Rua Serpa Pinto, built in the shape of a square in order to highlight the São Carlos National Theater, the main building of this place.
-The square is a privileged place for lovers of classical music and opera, with free outdoor concerts often held during the summer season.
-The Largo de São Carlos received this name due to the foundation of the theater in the 18th century.
-Largo de São Carlos is the place where we can find the Teatro Nacional de São Carlos, where the house where Fernando Pessoa was born and lived during the childhood.
-The Largo de São Carlos was thus designated until 18 October 1913, the year in which it was temporarily named Largo do Directoire in honor of the headquarters of [ <] Portuguese Republican Party and the Directory in Lisbon.
-This designation would change to “Largo de São Carlos” on May 28, 1956.
+- Largo de São Carlos: Largo de São Carlos is a pedestrian square connecting Rua Paiva de Andrade and Rua Serpa Pinto, built in a square shape with the aim of highlighting the Theatro Nacional de São Carlos, the main building on this site.
+The square presents itself as a privileged place for lovers of classical music and opera, with free outdoor concerts being held frequently during the summer season.
+The Largo de São Carlos was named after the foundation of the theater in the 18th century.
+Largo de São Carlos is the place where we can find the São Carlos National Theater, where the house where Fernando Pessoa was born and lived during his childhood is located.
+The Largo de São Carlos was thus designated until October 18, 1913, the year in which it was temporarily named Largo do Directory in honor of the headquarters of the Republican Party Portuguese and the Directory in Lisbon.
+This name would change again to “Largo de São Carlos” on May 28, 1956.

-Calçada do Santíssimo Sacramento: The Calçada do Santíssimo Sacramento connects Rua Garrett to Largo do Carmo, being named after the presence of the Igreja do Santíssimo Sacramento.
+- Calçada do Santíssimo Sacramento: The Calçada do Santíssimo Sacramento is the connection between Rua Garrett and Largo do Carmo, being so named due to the presence of the Igreja do Santíssimo Sacramento.

-Rua da Anchieta: The name “Rua da Anchieta” was given in 1885 in honor of the explorer and naturalist José Anchieta, responsible for collecting specimens of animal and botanical species for the Lisbon Museum between 1864 and 1865.
-Rua da Anchieta connects Rua Garrett to Rua Capelo Ivens, being one of the busiest streets in Chiado due to the presence of shops, restaurants, local accommodation.
-Rua da Anchieta is a street with easy access for pedestrians and vehicles.
+- Rua da Anchieta: The name “Rua da Anchieta” was given in 1885 in honor of the explorer and naturalist José Anchieta, responsible for collecting specimens of animal and botanical species for the Lisbon Museum between 1864 and 1865.
+The Rua da Anchieta connects Rua Garrett and Rua Capelo Ivens, being one of the busiest streets in Chiado due to the presence of shops, restaurants and local accommodation.
+Rua da Anchieta is an easily accessible street for pedestrians and vehicles.

-Rua Serpa Pinto: Rua Serpa Pinto was named after the African explorer Alexandre de Serpa Pinto (1846-1900) since September 7, 1885.
-Serpa Pinto was the most important explorer in Africa in Portugal, having been responsible for exploring a route that connected the interior of the African continent to connect Angola to Mozambique between 1879 and 1884.
-This exploration later gave rise to the Pink Map and the diplomatic conflict between Portugal and England in 1890.
+- Rua Serpa Pinto: Rua Serpa Pinto was named in honor of the African explorer Alexandre de Serpa Pinto (1846-1900) since 7 September 1885.
+Serpa Pinto was the most important explorer of Africa in Portugal, having been responsible for the exploration of a route that made the connection through the interior of the African continent connecting Angola to Mozambique between 1879 and 1884.
+This exploration later gave rise to Pink Map and the diplomatic conflict between Portugal and England in 1890.
 Rua Serpa Pinto has had several names throughout history, namely:

-- Rua do Saco: so named because it was a dead end street.
+- Rua do Saco: so designated because it was a dead end street.
 The designation Rua do Saco was common in Portugal until the 17th century for streets that had no exit;

 - Rua Nova dos Mártires;

-- Rua Leva da Morte: was named after the death of 6 prisoners and 1 guard and 60 wounded out of a total of 151 prisoners and 253 guards being transported from the Government Civil to Cais do Sodré Train Station.
-The shooting and what was then considered a massacre took place on the current Rua Serpa Pinto on October 16, 1918
+- Rua Leva da Morte: it was so called due to the death of 6 prisoners and 1 guard and 60 wounded out of a total of 151 prisoners and 253 guards who were being transported from the Civil Government to the Station of Trains from Cais do Sodré.
+The shooting and what was then considered a massacre took place precisely on the current Rua Serpa Pinto on October 16, 1918

-- Rua 16 de Outubro: is so named due to the episode told in the previous point
+- October 16th Street: it is so named due to the episode mentioned in the previous point

-Largo da Trindade: Largo da Trindade has been designated as such since 1913 for two reasons: 1. it is the location of the Church and Convent of the Order of the Holy Trinity since the 13th century, and 2. in honor of José Francisco de Trindade Coelho (1861-1908), republican writer and politician, founder of newspapers Gazeta de Portalegre and Comércio de Portalegre, author of books like O ABC do Povo in 1901, The Portuguese Citizen’s Political Manual in 1906 and in a columnist several newspapers and magazines.
-Largo da Trindade has had several designations throughout history, namely:
+- Largo da Trindade: Largo da Trindade has been named since 1913 for two reasons: 1. it is the site of the Church and Convent of the Order of the Holy Trinity a since the 13th century, and 2. in honor of José Francisco de Trindade Coelho (1861-1908), republican writer and politician, founder of the newspapers Gazeta de Portalegre and Comércio de Portalegre, author of books such as O ABC do Povo in 1901, The Political Manual of the Portuguese Citizen in 1906 and as a columnist in several newspapers and magazines.
+Largo da Trindade has had several names throughout history, namely:

-- Largo de São Roque: this name came up when in 1509 Dom Manuel I ordered the construction of a chapel with the purpose of housing a relic of São Roque, the patron saint against the Plague, Invalides and Surgeons, due to the great epidemic of black plague that existed in the city of Lisbon.
-The Igreja de São Roque was transformed into the headquarters of the Companhia de Jesus in Portugal in 1553;
+- Largo de São Roque: this name arose when in 1509 Dom Manuel I ordered the construction of a hermitage with the purpose of housing a relic of São Roque, the Protector patron saint against Plague, of the Invalids and of Surgeons, due to the great epidemic of Black Plague that existed in the city of Lisbon.
+The Igreja de São Roque was transformed into the headquarters of the Society of Jesus in Portugal in 1553;

-Rua Nova da Trindade: Rua Nova da Trindade was opened to circulation in 1836 after the destruction of the Convento da Santíssima Trindade that existed since the 13th century.
-Rua Nova da Trindade is currently one of the busiest streets in Chiado due to the presence of restaurants such as Cervejaria da Trindade, Bairro do Aville or Teatro da Trindade concert hall
+- Rua Nova da Trindade: Rua Nova da Trindade was opened to circulation in 1836 after the destruction of the Convento da Santíssima Trindade, which had existed since the 13th century.
+Rua Nova da Trindade is currently one of the busiest streets in Chiado due to the presence of restaurants such as the Cervejaria da Trindade, the Bairro do Avillez or the sala de performances Teatro da Trindade

-Largo Rafael Bordalo Pinheiro: Largo Rafael Bordalo Pinheiro, former Largo da Albergoaria, started to be named after February 11, 1915 in honor of to Rafael Bordalo Pinheiro (1846-1905).
-Rafael Bordalo Pinheiro was the author, caricaturist of several works and characters, namely the Zé Povinho created in 1875.
-This unique artist performed the most varied functions throughout his life, namely that of caricaturist in magazines such as A Lanterna Mágica or O Mosquito or by artistic director of the Faças Factory of Caldas da Rainha.
-Rafael Bordalo Pinheiro was mainly known for ceramics but also for his criticism of political society at the end of the 19th century
+- Largo Rafael Bordalo Pinheiro: Largo Rafael Bordalo Pinheiro, former Largo da Albergoaria, was renamed after February 11, 1915 in honor of Rafael Bordalo Pinheiro (1846-1905).
+Rafael Bordalo Pinheiro was the author, caricaturist of several works and characters, including the Zé Povinho created in 1875.
+This unique artist performed the most varied functions throughout his life, namely the as a caricaturist in magazines such as A Lanterna Mágica or O Mosquito or as an artistic director of Fábrica de Faianças in Caldas da Rainha.
+Rafael Bordalo Pinheiro was mainly known for his ceramics but also for his criticism of political society at the end of the 19th century

-The Largo do Chiado was formerly the Largo das Duas Igrejas, located opposite the old Portas de Santa Catarina, the entrance to Lisbon.
-In 1707 the Portas de Santa Catarina were destroyed to allow the passage of the procession of Dona Maria Ana of Austria, queen of Dom João V. In Largo do Chiado there was one of the busiest entrances in the city of Lisbon due to Bairro Alto, formerly known as Villa Nova de Andrade.
-Portas de Santa Catarina were intersected by Rua Direita das Portas de Santa Catarina, where the royal processions passed, religious processions, popular festivals and cultural events in Lisbon since the 16th century, as an example, the nuptial processions of Dom Afonso IV and Dona Maria de Sabóia in 1666 and the nuptial procession of Dom José I with Dona Maria Vitória de Bourbon in 1729.
-Chiado was an upscale neighborhood where the palaces of the Nobility and the Upper Bourgeoisie were located, the areas most affected by the Earthquake of 1 November 1755.
+The Largo do Chiado was formerly the Largo das Duas Igrejas, located in front of the old Portas de Santa Catarina, the entrance to Lisbon.
+In 1707 the Portas de Santa Catarina were destroyed to allow the passage of the procession of Dona Maria Ana de Austria, Queen of Dom João V. In Largo do Chiado there was one of the busiest entrances to the city of Lisbon. to Bairro Alto, formerly known as Villa Nova de Andrade.
+Portas de Santa Catarina were intersected by Rua Direita das Portas de Santa Catarina, where royal processions, religious processions, popular festivals and cultural events in Lisbon since the 16th century passed, for example, the nuptial processions of Dom Afonso IV and Dona Maria de Sabóia in 1666 and the nuptial procession of Dom José I with Dona Maria Vitória de Bourbon in 1729.
+Chiado was an upscale neighborhood where the palaces of the Nobility and the Upper Bourgeoisie were located. areas hardest hit by the earthquake of 1 November 1755.

-Bairro do Chiado includes two parish councils in the city of Lisbon:
+The Bairro do Chiado integrates two parish councils in the city of Lisbon: